BryanRuan/BryanRuan/itmo356/Podcasts/Chapter-07/pc-chapter-07.md

 * ~7:40 What is pip and how is it related to the Python language?

+Pip is a package installer for Python

 * ~9:31 What are some of the utilities that a developer who is making a Python package are going to use?

+Wheel and setup

 * ~11:15 If someone is getting started with Python what is the right way to install packages?

+It depends on what you want to do

 * ~12:39 Is the number of different package managers and methods of installing Python packages a benefit to the new user?

+Yes

 * ~13:43 Does (did) Pradyun agree with the first speaker?

+Yes

 * ~14:34 Where does the overview of packaging for Python live (URL)?

+packaging.python.org

 * ~17:52 Where has Pradyun and pip secured opensource funding from?